Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use the CloudFormation CLI to create a module from the CloudFormation template.
 Register the module as a private extension in the CloudFormation registry.
 Publish the extension.
 In the OU, create an SCP that allows access to the extension.
 - [ ] Create an AWS Service Catalog portfolio in the organization's management account.
 Upload the CloudFormation template.
 Add the template to the portfolio's product list.
 Create an IAM role that has a trust policy that allows cross-account access to the portfolio for users in the OU accounts.
 Attach the AWSServiceCatalogEndUserFullAccess managed policy to the role.
 - [ ] Use the CloudFormation CLI to create a module from the CloudFormation template.
 Register the module as a private extension in the CloudFormation registry.
 Publish the extension.
 Share the extension with the OU.

-### A team is using AWS Secrets Manager to store an application database password.
-Only a limited number of IAM principals within the account can have access to the secret.
-The principals who require access to the secret change frequently.
-A security engineer must create a solution that maximizes flexibility and scalability.
-Which solution will meet these requirements?

-- [ ] Use a role-based approach by creating an IAM role with an inline permissions policy that allows access to the secret.
-Update the IAM principals in the role trust policy as required.
-- [ ] Deploy a VPC endpoint for Secrets Manager.
-Create and attach an endpoint policy that specifies the IAM principals that are allowed to access the secret.
-Update the list of IAM principals as required.
-- [x] Use a tag-based approach by attaching a resource policy to the secret.
-Apply tags to the secret and the IAM principals.
-Use the aws:PrincipalTag and aws:ResourceTag IAM condition keys to control access.
-- [ ] Use a deny-by-default approach by using IAM policies to deny access to the secret explicitly.
-Attach the policies to an IAM group.
-Add all IAM principals to the IAM group.
-Remove principals from the group when they need access.
-Add the principals to the group again when access is no longer allowed.

 ### A company is hosting a web application on Amazon EC2 instances behind an Application Load Balancer (ALB).
 The application has become the target of a DoS attack.
 Application logging shows that requests are coming from a small number of client IP addresses, but the addresses change regularly.
 The company needs to block the malicious traffic with a solution that requires the least amount of ongoing effort.
 Which solution meets these requirements?